Eco-Bots: A Robotics Competition for Faculty of Applied Sciences' Students

 - Originality (originality, resourcefulness, creativity, etc.)

-The competition will run over the course of the 2017 year.
-Interested teams must submit a proposal by February 6th, 2017 (extended from old deadline of January 31st, 2017) and will be notified of their selection by the end of February.
-Teams will have the remainder of the Spring and Summer terms to build and test their robotic device prior to the competition which will be scheduled for early November 2017.
+The competition will run during the Fall 2018 and Spring 2019 semesters.
+Interested teams must submit a proposal by September 24, 2018 and will be notified of their selection in October.
+Teams will have the remainder of the Fall term to build and test their robotic device prior to the competition which will be on February 27, 2019.

 Frequently Asked Questions